-Many safety-critical systems involving human-robot interaction require real-time explanations, including AI wingmen, drone navigation systems, and robotic surgeons.
-Similarly to AVs, many of these applications increasingly rely on deep learning and have a long tail of potentially catastrophic failure cases.
+Many systems involving human-robot interaction require real-time explanations, including AI wingmen, drone navigation systems, and robotic surgeons.
+Similarly to AVs, many of these applications increasingly rely on deep learning, with a long tail of potentially catastrophic failure cases.
 Indeed, many regulatory bodies have already made explainable AI a core component of their legislation, with AVs likely to follow suit as they are widely deployed with various users~\cite{atakishiyev2024explainable}.
-As such, the success of CW-Net suggests that explainable deep learning may prove essential for meeting the safety and regulatory standards for deploying AVs, while building appropriate trust in the technology.
+As such, the success of CW-Net suggests that similar algorithms may prove essential for meeting the regulatory standards for deploying AVs, while building appropriate trust in the technology.
 In future work, it would be prudent to extend CW-Net to a larger set of concepts --- perhaps in an unsupervised manner to overcome the challenges of labeling --- and better cover the vast array of concepts relevant to AV settings.